notiles/parse-cloud-monitoringtweet/README.md

 # Deploy and launch monitoring on parse.com

-1- deploy (parse.deploy) files in cloudcode folder to your cloudcode on parse.com
+1- Deploy (parse.deploy) files in cloudcode folder to your cloudcode on parse.com

 https://parse.com/docs/cloudcode/guide#command-line

-2- launch a new background job and schedule the twitterFeed job every 3 minutes.
+2- Launch a new background job and schedule the twitterFeed job every 3 minutes.

 https://parse.com/docs/cloudcode/guide#cloud-code-advanced-background-jobs